San13deep/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING/README.md

 *	Netflix csv file

 ## Data Source
-For my project, I will collect a Netflix data set from [Kaggle](https://www.kaggle.com/shivamb/netflix-shows):
+For my project, I will collect a Netflix data set from [AlmaBetter]
 1. The data set presents information about movies and TV shows (*6234* in total) such as the title, director, cast, country, rating (ex.
 PG, PG-13, R, etc.), genre, and plot description.
 Please note only movies and TV shows available on Netflix as of 2019 were included in the data set.

 ## Dash Web App